feathersjs/docs/rest/readme.md

 ## Usage

-Install the provider module with:
+Install the provider with:

 ```
-npm install feathers-rest body-parser
+$ npm install feathers-rest body-parser
 ```

 We will have to provide our own body parser middleware (here the standard [Express 4 body-parser](https://github.com/expressjs/body-parser)) to make REST `.create`, `.update` and `.patch` calls parse the data in the HTTP body.

-> __Note:__ The body-parser middleware has to be registered *before* any service (otherwise the service method will throw a `No data provided` or `First parameter for 'create' must be an object` error).
+> __Note:__ The body-parser middleware has to be registered *before* any service.
+Otherwise the service method will throw a `No data provided` or `First parameter for 'create' must be an object` error.

 If you would like to add other middleware *before* the REST handler, simply call `app.use(middleware)` before registering any services.
 The following example creates a messages service that can save a new message and return all messages: